mustafatalha222/easygenerator/Readme.md

 Swagger documentation for the NestJS API is also added.
 Just Visit http://localhost:3000/swagger

+### Environment Variables

+The environment variables are included in the repository for your reference.
+I will remove this in a future for security purposes.

 ### Contact

 In case of any issues, please contact: